Oyster card: Refunds for delayed journeys

 Commuters who were delayed 15 minutes or more on the Tube & DLR, and 30 minutes or more on London Overground & TfL Rail, are eligible to claim a refund for the cost of their journey.
 Commuters with Travelcards that do not pay for individual journeys will be refunded the Pay As You Go price of that single delayed journey.
-Customers wishing to claim these refunds must create an online TfL account, and then either manually claim online each time they are delayed, or use the free Train Reeclaim tool which automatically detects delayed TfL journeys and claims a refund on behalf of the commuter for each one.
+Customers wishing to claim these refunds must create an online TfL account, and then manually claim online each time they are delayed.

 Roll-out history

 The roll-out of Oyster features and migration from the paper-based system has been phased.
 Milestones so far have been: